ahmadarif/adonis-swagger/README.md

   ]
   ```

-* And then, export the assets and config file using command:
+* And then, export the assets and config file using command (no need to do, if install using `adonis install`):
   ```
   adonis swagger:export
   ```